Gain insight into a range of global health challenges

 In the second week, you will take a deeper dive into the key features of food systems sustaining the world’s population of nearly eight billion people.
 From food production to the incentives that drive people’s choices when they purchase and consume food, this week will look at how food affects people’s health and the environment, and how you can make food production and consumption more sustainable.

-Week three: Access to medicines
+Week three: Access to medicine and vaccines

-Entry requirements: For this course, applicants should have an A-level in either Biology, Chemistry or Physics at grade B or above.
+Entry requirements: For this short course, applicants should have an A-level in either Biology, Chemistry or Physics at grade B or above.

 For more details view our entry requirements.